tanducmai/computer-shop-management-system/README.md

 Wishlist class is derived from the Partlist, created by the user, with an additional attribute to store the username.

-CommandPrompt is the user interface which interacts with the user, asking user questions (derived from the Question class).
+CommandPrompt class is the user interface which interacts with the user, asking user questions (derived from the Question class).

 # Authenticator